GhaidaMomani/Reading_Notes/Reading Notes/PrepYourMindset.md

 <!-- ROADMAP -->
 ## Roadmap

+- [1]Including a level-2 heading for each course started with Code
-- [1] Each article/video will have it's own README file.
+- [2] Each article/video will have it's own README file.
-- [2] The README will contain the link of the article with the Autor name
+- [3] The README will contain the link of the article with the Autor name
-- [3] The README will contain Date of the written summary.
+- [4] The README will contain Date of the written summary.